serenadeai/speech-recorder/README.md

       }
     });

-As you can see, `onSpeech` will be called whenever speech is detected, and `onAudio` will be called regardless (i.e., on every frame).

 The `SpeechRecorder` constructor supports the following options:

 -   `error`: callback called on audio stream error. defaults to `null`.